RouninMedia/xHAN/README.md

     myattribute='[{"this": "sophisticated", "data": ["structure", "is", "contained"]}, ["within", "this"], "JSON"]'

-In HTML it's probable that no other approaches are really needed.
+In HTML it's plausible that no other approaches are really needed.

 ## Presenting xHAN: an alternative to using JSON in HTML Attributes